Frequently Asked Questions

 Military Identification Card

-No. You may place a request for a copy of your own FBI Criminal Report for personal review only, pursuant to DO 556-73 and under the regulatory authority of 28CFR16.32.
+No. You may not request a copy of your FBI Criminal Report for employment or licensing purposes within the United States, pursuant to DO 556-73 and under the regulatory authority of 28CFR16.32.
+However, you may request a copy of your FBI Criminal Report for working outside the United States, as for a forgeign work visa.

 Yes.
 An online access code will be emailed to you when the report is ready, usually within 24 to 48 hours after we receive your fingerprints.
 Be sure to clearly print your email address on the application form.
 Online access to your report is included at no extra charge.
 Because of FBI restrictions, online access is limited to IP Addresses originating within the United States.